Black Tea for Diabetes

 So, what IS black tea?
 Black tea is a type of tea (if you don’t know, tea is a beverage that is prepared by taking boiling water and pouring it over cured leaves of the Camellia sinesis, an evergreen shrub) which comes about when tea leaves are allowed to fully oxidize before they are heat processed and dried.

 Basically, when tea leaves interact with oxygen, the tea plant’s cell walls turn a rich dark brown/black color, which when associated with boiling or hot water gives a black-colored beverage.
+This makes for a very healthy drink.

 Now that we know what black tea is, we can go on to answer the next question: ‘Where did Black tea come from?’